- 14 Friends of Palestine CODEPINK Women for Peace and Keep Hope Alive (1)

 Manar Makhoul is the Networking & Advocacy Officer at BADIL.
 He completed his doctoral studies in the Department of Middle Eastern Studies at Cambridge University in 2012.
 His thesis focused on the evolution of Palestinian identity in Israel since 1948 through analysis of Palestinian novels published in Israel between 1948 and 2010.
 This article is based on a part of a chapter from his thesis.

-Marc H. Ellis is an author, liberation theologian, and Distinguished Visiting Professor, University for Peace, Costa Rica.
+Marc H. Ellis is an author, liberation theologian, and Associate Fellow to the Department of Peace and Conflict Studies at the University for Peace, Costa Rica.

 - Marc J. Sirois (1)